maximilian-ho/how-we-teach-ourselves/how_to_empower_others.md

-# How to stop putting down others
+# How to empower others

 We continuously read books on social issues.